 You can renew your PIP or DLA when the existing award ends as long as you still meet the eligibility criteria.

 If your renewal is unsuccessful you can apply for Attendance Allowance instead.

-If you're 64 and thinking about applying for Attendance Allowance when you're 65, you might be better off claiming PIP before your 65th birthday - you might be able to get more money.
+If you're thinking about applying for Attendance Allowance when you reach State Pension age, you might be better off claiming PIP straight away - you might be able to get more money.

 If you claim PIP and get it, the amount you get will depend on your circumstances and how your disability or illness affects you.

 How you can spend your Attendance Allowance

 You can spend your Attendance Allowance however you like - it's up to you.
 Lots of people spend it on something that makes life a bit easier, for example: